passbolt/passbolt_cli/README.md

   Commands:

     auth        Authentication actions, login or logout
-    users       Find one or more users
     get         View the OpenPGP data block of a given resource find        Find one or more resources
+    users       List all users
-    help [cmd]  display help for [cmd]
+    user        List information for a given user help [cmd]  display help for [cmd]

   Options: